dariomonopoli-dev/codegate-cli/README.md

 1. `codegate run` injects a guarded PATH for that process only
 2. `pip install` is intercepted by a transparent shim
-3. Known hallucinated packages are blocked immediately
+3. Known hallucinated or malicious packages are denied before execution
-4. Unknown packages are optionally checked by a policy engine
+4. Unknown packages are evaluated against explicit execution policies
 5. Allowed installs are delegated to the real `pip`

 No global hijacking.
 No hidden behavior.